Types of steps and where they come from

 Non-Interactive steps

 When a step does not require any user interaction, your website can process these step types instantaneously when called for.
-Automating these steps in a workflow is a big opportunity for time savings by your staff and ensuring the results produced are in a consistent format.
+Automating these steps in a workflow presents a significant opportunity for time savings by your staff and ensures that the results produced are in a consistent format.

 There are three non-interactive step types available by default: